10 common social media marketing mistakes in pharma

 - Social profiles go days, weeks, months and even years without an engaging update (that your competitors may be taking advantage of)

 - Profiles lose the tone of voice and consistency

 - Updates lack purpose

-- Whether you’ve decided to really go for it, use it as a customer service channel, or just want to take social media more seriously, plan appropriate resource for it.
+- Whether you’ve decided to go for it, use it as a customer service channel, or want to take social media more seriously, plan appropriate resources for it.

-While there are options to put in place when you don’t have enough dedicated resource, such as bots, they aren’t sure-fire ways of delivering your social media strategy or maintaining brand reputation.
+While there are options to put in place when you don’t have enough dedicated resources, such as bots, they aren’t surefire ways to deliver your social media strategy or maintain your brand reputation.

 So what do you need to do?